 In order to maintain strong relationships with our internship sites, faculty or staff from TLS may set up a relationship building visit.
-If you would specifically like to request a visit from a TLS representative for the sake of strengthening your connection with Trinity, please contact Todd Mills, Congregational Relations Officer, tmills@capital.edu, 614-236-6301.

 Emergency Resources

 Special and Unusual Circumstances

 Below are some general policies which address some of the special or unusual circumstances encountered during internship.
 If the circumstance you're wondering about isn't listed, call the Contextual Education office.